 Not all those whales take place in the annual migration to Tonga however.
 Many females may rest there when they are not pregnant, or not ready to mate again.
 And it is estimated that about 700 humpbacks currently make the journey.

-Back To: Guide to the Humpbacks of Tonga
+Back To: The Complete Guide to the Humpbacks of Tonga